cjpardodelahoz/BIO556L/docs/alignments_dcc.md

-# Part 2: Aligments in the command line on the DCC
+# Aligments Part 2: MAFFT in the Command Line on the DCC
 ___

 ## Contents